nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p2_installing-nmaas.md

     - `Allow requests to the local network from web hooks and services` = checked
     - `Allow requests to the local network from system hooks` = checked

-The final step before installing NMaaS itself is to generate a GitLab personal access token which will allow NMaaS to connect to the GitLab API.
+The final step before installing nmaas itself is to generate a GitLab personal access token which will allow nmaas to connect to the GitLab API.
 This can be done from the User Profile page:

     - Click on the user avatar in the right-hand corner of the screen, Edit Profile.
 Select Access Tokens from the left-hand navigation menu.
 Give a new name for the authentication token, as well as an optional expiry date.
 Check all scopes.
     - Store the token until the next section, where we will create a new secret containing it.

-## NMaaS Installation
+## nmaas Installation

-The final step is to install NMaaS.
-NMaaS uses SSH communication to connect between components, so we need to create an SSH key pair and store it in a Kubernetes secret.
+The final step is to install nmaas. nmaas uses SSH communication to connect between components, so we need to create an SSH key pair and store it in a Kubernetes secret.
 This can be done by executing the following commands:

 ```bash
 #!/bin/bash